Test-Time Policy Adaptation for Enhanced Multi-Turn Interactions with LLMs: Theoretical Results

 \subsection{Unified Error Bound for the Adapted Policy}

 The previous theorems guarantee our \textit{target} policy improves.
 However, the \textit{final} policy, $\pi_{\theta_{k}}$, is subject to the approximation error from the first-order Taylor expansion used for our efficient update.
-The following unified theorem combines the guaranteed improvement from feedback with the accumulated linearization error to provide a comprehensive bound on the true performance of \ours{} (proof in Appendix~\ref{sec:unified_error_bound}).
+The following unified theorem combines the guaranteed improvement from feedback with the accumulated linearization error to provide a comprehensive bound on the true performance of \ours{} (proof in Appendix~\ref{sec:unified_error_bound}). \begin{theorem}[Unified Convergence Bound] \textit{\fontfamily{ppl}\selectfont Assume $\log\pi_\theta$ is Lipschitz-smooth with constant $L$.
+After $K$ turns of interaction in \ours{}, the divergence of the final adapted policy $\pi_{\theta_K}$ from the underlying user policy $\pi_{\text{user}}^*$ is bounded by:

-\textbf{Remark.} This unified bound rigorously quantifies the inherent trade-off in online policy adaptation.
+} \end{theorem} \textbf{Remark.} This unified bound rigorously quantifies the inherent trade-off in online policy adaptation.
 Each turn reduces the KL divergence from the underlying user optimal policy by a reward-driven term $\frac{1}{\beta}\pi^*_{\text{user}}(\mathbf{y}_k|\mathbf{x})$, while incurring an approximation error $\frac{L}{2}\lVert\Delta\theta_k\rVert_2^2$ due to linearization.
 Convergence requires the net progress per turn to remain positive.
 This balance is affected by two factors.
 Firstly, the approximation error is controlled because $\pi_{\theta_{k-1}}(\mathbf{y}_k|\mathbf{x})$ is typically small in practice, limiting the magnitude of $\Delta\theta_k$ according to \eqref{eq:practical_target}.
 This ensures the improvement from a potentially large $\pi^*_{\text{user}}(\mathbf{y}_k|\mathbf{x})$ can effectively outweigh the approximation cost.
 Secondly, the regularization coefficient $\beta$ modulates this trade-off: a smaller $\beta$ accelerates learning but risks amplifying approximation error, while a larger $\beta$ stabilizes updates at the cost of slower progress.
 This interplay explains the two-phase behavior observed in practice: rapid initial corrections followed by stable, fine-grained refinements, as detailed in Appendix~\ref{sec:ablation_beta}.
 The theorem therefore serves as both a robust theoretical guarantee and a practical design guide for balancing adaptation speed and stability.